El Sur Ranch: Little Sur River beach access

-In Gion vs. City of Santa Cruz (1970) 2 Cal.
-3d 29, the Supreme Court of California held that "certain coastal property who allowed the public to use the property for recreational purposes over a period of years thereby impliedly dedicated property rights to the public."
+The beach was subject to a state appellate court case which found that very brief overnight camping itself was not trespassing.
+In Gion vs. City of Santa Cruz, 2 Cal.
+3d 29 (1970), the Supreme Court of California held that "certain coastal property who allowed the public to use the property for recreational purposes over a period of years thereby impliedly dedicated property rights to the public."
 The legal argument established a method by which the courts could require land owners to allow public access to their property.
 The concept of "implied dedication by public use" is predicated on prior public access having created de facto public use.
 If the owner fails to post "No Trespass" signs and allows the public to cross the private property to fish, swim, picnic, and view the ocean, the state can find that an easement for public access for recreational purposes exists.

 California passed a law supporting a coastal trail within view of the ocean.
 The El Sur Ranch is already traversed by the Little Sur Trail which begins within the boundaries of the ranch, along with the Old Coast Road and Highway 1.
 Hill is opposed to another public right-of-way through the ranch.

 At the mouth of the Little Sur river are some of the largest sand dunes on the Big Sur coast.
 The mouth of the Little Sur River, the sand dunes, and the mile-long Little Sur River beach are within the boundaries of the El Sur Ranch.
 Hill maintains a secure fence and has prominently posted no trespassing signs on the fence along Highway 1 as suggested by legal precedent.
 While the beach below the mean high tide line is open to the public, the law does not permit individuals to trespass on private property to reach the public beach.
 Individuals who trespass to reach the beach have been cited.